buttonsrtoys/mvvm_plus/README.md

 `ViewModel` has a `get` method that retrieves models registered by another `ViewModels`.
 (Or registered with a `Registrar` widget)

-    class MyWidgetViewModel extends ViewModel {
-      String getSomeText() {
-        return get<MyOtherWidgetViewModel>().someText;
+    final text = get<MyOtherWidgetViewModel>().someText;

-      }
-    }
+`get` retrieves a registered `MyOtherWidgetViewModel` but does not listen for future changes.
+For that, use `listenTo` from within your `ViewModel`:

+    final text = listenTo<MyOtherWidgetViewModel>().someText;

-`get` retrieves a registered `MyOtherWidgetViewModel` and also adds a listener to queue `View` to build every time `MyOtherWidgetViewModel.notifyListeners()` is called.
-If you want to do more than just queue a build, you can give `get` a listener function that is called when `notifyListeners` is called:
+`listenTo` adds the `buildView` method as a listener to queue `View` to build every time `MyOtherWidgetViewModel.notifyListeners()` is called.
+If you want to do more than just queue a build, you can give `listenTo` a listener function that is called when `notifyListeners` is called:

     @override
     void initState() {
       super.initState();
-      get<MyWidgetViewModel>(listener: myListener);
+      listenTo<MyWidgetViewModel>(listener: myListener);
     }

-If you want to rebuild your View after your custom listener finishes, just call `notifyListeners` within your listener:
+If you want to rebuild your View after your custom listener finishes, just call `buildView` within your listener:

     @override
     void myListener() {
       // do some stuff
-      notifiyListeners();
+      buildView();
     }

 Either way, listeners passed to `get` are automatically removed when your ViewModel instance is disposed.

+## notifyListeners vs buildView

+When your `View` and `ViewModel` classes are instantiated, `buildView` is added as a listener to your `ViewModel`.
+So, calling `buildView` or `notifyListeners` from within your `ViewModel` will both rebuild your `View`.
+So, what's the difference between calling `buildView` and `notifyListeners`?
+Nothing, except if your `ViewModel` is registered.
+Any listeners to your registered `ViewModel` will be called on `notifyListeners` but not on `buildView`.
+Therefore, to prevent accidentally notifying listeners, it is a best practice to use `buildView` unless your use case requires listeners to be notified of a change.

 ## But what about ValueNotifiers?